supabase/pg_graphql/docs/api.md

-SQL tables are reflected into GraphQL types with columns and foreign keys represented as fields on those types.
+In our API, each SQL table is reflected as a set of GraphQL types.
+At a high level, tables become types and columns/foreign keys become fields on those types.

-!!! note

-    By default, PostgreSQL table and column names are not inflected when reflecting GraphQL type and field names.
+By default, PostgreSQL table and column names are not inflected when reflecting GraphQL  names.
 For example, an `account_holder` table has GraphQL type name `account_holder`.

-    In cases where SQL entities are `snake_case`, you'll likely want to [enable inflection](/pg_graphql/configuration/#inflection) to re-case names to match GraphQL/Javascript conventions e.g. `account_holder` -> `AccountHolder`.
+In cases where SQL entities are named using `snake_case`, [enable inflection](/pg_graphql/configuration/#inflection) to match GraphQL/Javascript conventions e.g. `account_holder` -> `AccountHolder`.

-    Individual table, column, and relationship names may also be [manually overridden](/pg_graphql/configuration/#tables-type) as needed.
+Individual table, column, and relationship names may also be [manually overridden](/pg_graphql/configuration/#tables-type).

 ## Type Conversion